How to Clean Inside Car Windows

 - Interior glass cleaner.
 Choose a cleaner that specifies it’s safe for interior use, such as Meguiar’s Perfect Glass, to avoid exposure to chemicals like ammonia while inside your car.

 - Or make your own glass cleaner with equal parts distilled water and isopropyl alcohol, plus a capful of white vinegar.
+(Find out more genius uses for vinegar you’ll wish you’d known sooner.)

 Step 1: Dry wipe